Using Investment Goals At Betterment

-As explained above, Betterment works hard to help you set goals in realistic ways that match your actual savings habits.
+Our technology will work hard to help you set goals in realistic ways that match your financial situation.
 To align with our research on goal-based investing, it’s important to understand what makes for an effective goal.

-One framework to thoughtfully determining a prioritized set of goals is called the S.M.A.R.T. approach.
-S.M.A.R.T. stands for:
+One framework to thoughtfully determine a prioritized set of goals is called the S.M.A.R.T. approach, which stands for:

 A specific goal is one with a clear description and a well-articulated set of circumstances.
 For example, if you’re saving for a child’s college education, a goal that is specific might look like the following on paper:

-“My goal is to pay for my child’s total higher education costs (including graduate school if chosen, room and board, social events/clubs, and any other fees).”
+“My goal is to pay for my child’s total higher education costs at a public university, including room and board, social events/clubs, and any other fees.”

 By stating how many of the possible education costs you’re planning to pay for (i.e. “total”), the goal statement above provides much more information about the size and shape of the future expenditure.